niyaoyao/Lotus/README.md

 # Lotus

-Lotus is an UI framework, which contains HUD, drag down refresh and other UI components.
-It provides an easy way for developer to use in projects.
+Lotus is an UI framework, which contains HUD, refresh View and other UI components.
+It intends that providing an easy way for developing, and giving people a sense of beauty when using it.

+Simple, but beautiful.

 # Structure
 ## HUD